commercetools/ui-kit/packages/components/fields/date-time-field/README.md

 ## Description

-A controlled date time input component for single date.
+A controlled date time input component for single date, with validation states and a label.

 ## Installation